The Maharajas’ Express

 Each carriage (the number varies depending on the occupancy for the trip) is assigned a personal butler, young men who seem to possess a Batman-like ability to appear from nowhere to offer help.
 Some guests theorise that the butlers are stored in the ceiling and deployed the moment they sense a minor inconvenience.

 For many, being waited on like is a treat, but I find it more than a little uncomfortable.
-Having an Indian house boy is, for this Brit, an incredibly embarrassing business.
-The only silver lining for me is that my butler is called Mahipal, which is more-or-less pronounced ‘My Pal’, allowing me to feel as though we’re something like equals.
+Having an Indian house boy is, for this Brit, an embarrassing business.
+The only mercy is that my butler is called Mahipal, which is more-or-less pronounced ‘My Pal’, allowing me to feel as though we’re something like equals.
 “Thanks for that My Pal”; “Oh don’t worry about it My Pal, I’ve got it.”

-The key to enjoying the Maharajas‘ Express, for me anyway, is to pretend like you’re in some kind of elaborate improv and that none of this is real.
-When they literally roll out a red carpet for you at a village station and the music starts playing and beggars in rags are shepherded to the side so you can stride past… That’s all just pretend.
+The key to enjoying the Maharajas‘ Express, for me anyway, is to pretend like you’re in some kind of elaborate reality show and that none of this is real.
+When they literally roll out a red carpet for us at a village station and the music starts playing and beggars in rags are shepherded to the side so we can stride past… That’s all just pretend.
 Actors in convincing garbs.
 But, wow, haven’t they done a good job with how it all smells?
 At almost every stop the platforms are decked out in garlands of fiery marigolds.
 Often there is a band.
 Always there are locals staring.
 You have to slide into the role pretty quickly.

 Thankfully the substance of the Indian Panorama itinerary is so rich that a lot of this pantomime is forgotten.
 The first stop is the spectacular pink city of Jaipur, then on to Ranthambore National Park where we casually see wild tigers from the jeep, as though they aren’t stealth experts and one of the world’s most endangered creatures.